The Lion and the Jewel: Morning

 After arguing, Sidi wants to leave, but Lakunle tells her of his love for her, but she remains indifferent.
-Eventually, it is revealed that Sidi does not want to marry him because Lakunle refuses to pay her bride-price as he thinks it is an uncivilized, outrageous custom.
-Sidi tells him that if she did so, people will jeer at her, saying that she is not a virgin.
-Lakunle further professes how he wants to marry her and treat her "just like the Lagos couples I have seen".
-Sidi does not care.
+Eventually, it is revealed that Sidi does not want to marry him because Lakunle refuses to pay her bride-price as it is uncivilized, outrageous custom.
+Sidi tells him that if she did so, it could imply that she was not a virgin.
+Lakunle further professes how he wants to marry her and treat her "just like the Lagos couples he had seen".
+Sidi doesn't care.
 She also says that she finds the Western custom of kissing repulsive.
-She tells him that not paying her bride price is mean and miserly.
+She tells him that not paying her bride price was mean and miserly.

 Soon, a village girl came to announce to Sidi the arrival of the stranger and the photo album he brought along bearing pictures of the village.
 As the village girls enter, they play "The Dance of the Lost Traveller", which features the sudden arrival of a photographer in their midst some time ago.
 They tease the traveller in the play, calling his motorbike "the devil's own horse" and the camera that he used to take pictures "the one-eyed box".
 Four girls act the "devil-horse", a youth is selected to play the snake, and Lakunle becomes the Traveller.
-He seeks to be excused to teach Primary Four Geography but Sidi informs him that the village is on holiday due to the arrival of the photographer/traveler.
+He seeks to be excused to teach Primary Four Geography but Sidi informs him that the village is on holiday due to the arrival of the photographer/traveller.

 We also find out that the photographer made a picture book about the village based on the photos he took.
 There is a picture of Sidi on the front page, and a two-page spread of her somewhere inside.
-Baroka is featured too, but he "is in a little corner somewhere in the book, and that corner he shares with one of the village latrines".
+Baroka is featured too, but he "is in a little corner somewhere in the book, and that corner he shares with one of the wall on village latrines".
 They banter about for a while, Lakunle gave in and participated because he couldn't tolerate being taunted by them.